MarksmanRSC/mrscClient-php/README.md

 Both of these parameters are required and require the same data.
 None of these fields can be left blank (this is a temporary limitation on our backend).

 The fields should be self-explanatory aside from **email** and **phone.** You must provide an email address and a phone number to contact in the event of delivery problems.
-This is for the carrier to call you our your recipient about delivery issues.
+This is for the carrier to call you or your recipient about delivery issues.

 If you do not provide this information it will be auto-completed using the email address and phone number you have on file with us.
 You can locate and update this information on our website by going to Your Account -> Update Your Account.